 Technology continued to allow advances during the 1980s.
 According to Foundations of Distance Education, “The possibility of teaching face to face at a distance was achieved by an electronics revolution in the 1980s.
 The deregulation of the telecommunications industry allied to the speeding up of chips and the introduction of broadband technologies brought about this veritable revolution” (Keegan).
 This allowed students to communicate with one another and their professors, so that they learned interactively, rather than just being taught passively.
 Forbes informs that, in 1984, “National Technological University established the first accredited ‘virtual’ university with financial support from companies like IBM, Motorola and HP.
 It delivers academic courses to employees via TV” (Gensler).
 As you can see, even big brands started to get involved with distance learning, allowing their employees to participate in virtual classes.

-Keegan goes on to write, “In the late 1990s distance education [was] a valued component of many education systems and has proved its worth in areas where traditional schools, colleges and universities have difficulties in meeting demand [such as large systems capable of handling 100,000 students or more]” (Keegan).
-Distance learning had greatly developed by the 1990s through use of satellite virtual classrooms, mobile telephones, videoconferencing, and the Internet.
+Keegan goes on to write, “In the late 1990s distance education [was] a valued component of many education systems and has proved its worth in areas where traditional schools, colleges, and universities have difficulties in meeting demand [such as large systems capable of handling 100,000 students or more]” (Keegan).
+Distance learning had greatly developed by the 1990s through the use of satellite virtual classrooms, mobile telephones, videoconferencing, and the Internet.

 Today and Beyond